-The flowline replacement activities will involve displacement of a small volume of inhibited potable water and gel pill (the volume within the new flexible flowline) to the surrounding seawater at the Corrib Central Manifold.
+The flowline replacement activities will involve displacement of approximately 5000 litres of inhibited potable water comprised of 1000 litres of flowline gel (Alcogel) and 25 litres of a corrosion inhibitor/biocide/oxygen scavenger/leak detection dye (RX5225) to the surrounding seawater at the Corrib Central Manifold.
+The inhibited potable water will be less dense than the seawater it is released to so will rise through the water column and potentially come in contact with fish (see Section 2.5.2) or marine mammals (see Section 2.4.1).
+Any interaction with marine fauna and the released fluid would be limited based on movement of the marine fauna away from the activities and the dilution of the released fluid into the surrounding water column.
+Alcogel and RX5225 are both primarily composed of methanol which readily biodegradable and does not bioaccumulate.
 Due to the small volume to the be released and rapid dilution and dispersion due to the buoyant nature of this release, the impact of this is considered to be negligible.
-The gel pill within the inhibited potable water released is a PLONOR listed chemical and also registered on the Offshore Chemical Notification Scheme under Group E. It is therefore considered to be of lowest toxicity on the OCNS list.
+The gel pill and the RX5225 within the inhibited potable water released is a PLONOR listed chemical and also registered on the Offshore Chemical Notification Scheme under Group E. Both are therefore considered to be of lowest toxicity on the OCNS list.
 Inhibited seawater will be used as part of the new flexible flowline pre-commissioning activities, and a quantity of methanol may then be used to help displace this.
 The methanol will not be released but will be retained within the subsea process system and sent back to the BBGT.
+Full characterisation of the chemicals that are proposed for use during the proposed workscope are provided in Table 3-2.